Andrews-repo/google-homepage/README.md

-# odin_project
+# google-homepage
-Code for The Odin Project coursework.
+This is a project for "The Odin Project" where I recreate the google homepage.